SpaceX Hits A Triple Milestone With Double Launch This Weekend

-SpaceX just hit two significant milestones as it completed two successful launches from two separate launch facilities this weekend.
+SpaceX just hit two significant milestones, as it completed two successful launches from two separate launch facilities this weekend.
 The two launches brings the company’s year-to-date total up to nine successful launches, surpassing the milestone it set in 2016.
 The company has another 54 launches in queue, but it is highly unlikely it will be able to pull all of those off during 2017.
-They are forecasted to launch over 22 missions this year, however.
+They are forecast to launch over 22 missions this year, however.

-The first launch on Friday was a Falcon 9 rocket that lifted BlugariaSat-1, a communications satellite into geostationary orbit.
+The first launch on Friday was a Falcon 9 rocket that lifted BlugariaSat-1, a communications satellite, into geostationary orbit.
 The current Falcon 9 Full Thrust model has a reusable first stage which allows it to be reused in other launches.
 That reusable first stage marked the second milestone for SpaceX, making it the second time that a first stage booster was reused to launch a new payload into space.
 The booster had previously been used and was recovered on an unmanned drone ship in the Atlantic.
 The first time that a booster was reused was in March.

 The reusable first stage of the Falcon 9 was first successfully tested in December of 2015.
 There were originally plans to reuse the second stage as well, but logistics made the process infeasible.
-Since then, the process of reusing rockets has become easier and more streamlined for SpaceX, with the founder Elon Musk commenting that it was starting to feel normal to reuse rockets.
+Since then, the process of reusing rockets has become easier and more streamlined for SpaceX, with the founder, Elon Musk, commenting that it was starting to feel normal to reuse rockets.

 Musk was worried that the booster wouldn’t be recoverable a second time.
 He sent out a tweet on Friday just an hour before the launch saying that there was a good chance that the booster wouldn’t make it back.